OmarBalita/HudMod-Public/Missions.md

 - Add Layer Properties
 - Support Commonly AI Tools
 - Pivot-Point or Cursor Base Scale and Rotation
-- Play and Test Video Wherever the Mouse is Present
+- Play and Stop Timeline Wherever the Mouse is Present

 - Export Project as Image or Video with custom Quality, Resolution, Aspect-Ratio, and FPS
 - Save Preset in Project or as Global Preset